nelliesnoodles/CrackingTheCodePython/README.md

 I will only be solving the code problems in the book and will not be discussion any other content.
 Buy the book.
 Is good.

+A comment file will store all additional information and comments for the repo concerning solutions or the repo.